-HumanDocs Film Series: I Learn America
+HumanDocs Film Series: I Learn America is in the past.

 Lipscomb University's HumanDocs Film Series